toniebox-reverse-engineering/hackiebox_cfw_ng/wiki/Bootloader.md

 ## Preloader (Stage 1)
 ![Start process preloader](https://raw.githubusercontent.com/toniebox-reverse-engineering/hackiebox_cfw_ng/master/wiki/graphs/HBNG-SDPreloader.png)
 The preloader runs a fixed file from the sd card (sd:/revvox/boot/ngbootloader.bin) without any checks.
 An update for shouldn't be necesarry in the future.
 It should be installed as primary bootloader for HackieboxNG to flash:/sys/mcuimg.bin.
-Optional: As fallback another bootloader can be placed at flash:/sys/pre-img.bin.

 ***All error codes for the preloader are in blue.***